 The REACH Early Childhood Program provides preschool education experiences to children ages three to five who live within Glenview School District 34.
-The program is an expansion of the existing District 34 Early Childhood and PreK programs and will include a mix of blended classes (including bilingual Spanish-English classes) and self-contained special education classes.
+The program is an expansion of the existing District 34 Early Childhood and PreK programs and includes a mix of blended classes (including bilingual Spanish-English classes).
 Each blended class will include a mix of typically developing students (who pay tuition), students who meet at-risk criteria (and receive a tuition waiver), and students who have special education needs that are met within the classroom setting (and receive a tuition waiver).

 We believe that each child is unique, develops at his/her own pace and is able to learn important life skills through play and interactions with others.
 The REACH program utilizes a play based approach through the Creative Curriculum in conjunction with Second Step and The Incredible Flexible You social-emotional curricula.
 Each classroom uses a variety of learning centers including science and discovery, art, reading, dramatic play, toys and games, blocks, and outdoor learning.
 Students also attend twice weekly Music and Movement classes.